ottopanini/spring-batch-developer-course/README.md

 run with: `java -jar target\job-parameters-0.0.1-SNAPSHOT.jar message=hello`

 first version can be executed multiple times.
 2nd version is with spring batch database - repeated runs using same message will fail.
 `Caused by: org.springframework.batch.core.repository.JobInstanceAlreadyCompleteException: A job instance already exists and is complete for parameters={message=hello}.
 If you want to run this job again, change the parameters.`

+## Input & Output data

+ItemReader and ItemWriter
+Item = Record

+### input interfaces

+Demonstrates a simple item reader reading a list of strings.
+*notice*`.<String, String>chunk(2)` in the step config parametrises the types provided by the reader and consumed by the writer.